Step One: Research and Prepare

 Our hiring process and application isn’t something that most applicants complete in a single sitting, and you’ll have an easier time with it if you are prepared in advance.

 Confirm Your Eligibility to Teach and Obtain Necessary Documentation

 All teachers working in the city’s public schools must have a valid teaching certificate from the New York State Education Department.
 There are multiple ways to obtain a certificate, including interstate/ international reciprocity, alternative routes for career-changers and recent graduates, and specialized pathways for career and technical educators.

-In order to review your application, we will need to confirm that you are on target to receive certification before September 2013.
+In order to review your application, we will need to confirm that you are on target to receive certification before September of the year in which you hope to start teaching.
 If you are already certified by the New York State Education Department, we will receive that information automatically.

 If you are currently completing an undergraduate or graduate teacher preparation program, you must provide a letter, approved by your college or university, stating that you are on track to complete your certification requirements before the beginning of the upcoming school year.
 If you are unable to obtain a letter, you can provide a copy of your student transcript demonstrating that you have completed, or are in the process of completing, your student teaching requirement.
 During the application process, we'll prompt you to attach a copy of the letter or your transcript as part of the online application or fax it to our office.